hkania/TE_Bench/README.md

 >  * Lines 94-199 if you did not run EarlGrey
 >  * Lines 102-109 if you did not run EDTA

+> Pay attention to the minimum percent identity to TE consensus in your sequence of interest (the default minimum in this workflow is 50%, which is typical of mammalian models).
+You can check your GARLIC reference percent identity CSV file using the following terminal command:
+> ```
+> cut -d, -f 9 {seq_name}_ref_perc_iden.csv | sort -n | head
+> ```
+> If you need to edit the minimum value to be plotted by the `plot_identity_vs_coverage.py` script, you can edit line 132.
+> ```
+> ax.set_xlim(50, 100)
+> ```
+> You can alternativly run the whole Snakefile and see if your data is cutoff on the lefthand side of the percent identity plots and adjust from there.

 You need to edit the config_option4.yaml file to reflect these aspects of your data:
 * the RepeatModeler2 annotation GFF extension (RM2_gff_ext) (ie. what proceeds your sequence name)
 * the RepeatModeler2 fasta extension (RM2_fasta_ext)